SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: I want to run KoboldAI in Colab with my preset settings (my preferred model/version/provider) instead of having to change the default settings in the Colab TPU page every time.
 How do I do this?<br>
 A: Change any of the parameters on the Colab TPU page (model/version/provider).
 At the top, next to "Help" you will see "Cannot save changes".
 Click on this and a window will appear with the option "Save a copy in Drive".
 Click on that.
 Voila!
 Now you have a copy of the official notebook with which you can do whatever you want (including changing the startup settings to suit your preferences).

+Q: Does KoboldAI have a custom models support?<br>
+A: Yes, it does.
+You can run any AI model (up to 20B size) from the [Huggingface](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads) website that can generate text.
+To do this, on the page of the selected model, click on the "Copy model name to clipboard" square icon next to the model name highlighted in bold.
+Then go to the TPU/GPU Colab page (it depends on the size of the model you chose: GPU is for 1.3B to 6B models, TPU is for 6B and up to 20B models) and paste with Ctrl+C and Ctrl+V the path to the model in the "Model" field.
+The result will look like this: "Model: EleutherAI/gpt-j-6B".
+That's it, now you can run it the same way you run the KoboldAI models.

 ## Local

 Q: What should I do to download the local (offline) KoboldAI version?<br>
-A: Try the installer for a hassle-free install and then you've already downloaded many of the dependancies ( https://sourceforge.net/projects/koboldai/files/latest/download ).
+A: Try the [installer](https://sourceforge.net/projects/koboldai/files/latest/download) for a hassle-free install and then you've already downloaded many of the dependancies.

 Q: What should I do to start playing Kobold offline (to run it on my machine)?<br>
 A: Download the installer and run it, follow the onscreen instructions and then when you start the game you'll be asked to pick a model.
 The model is downloaded to your hard drive and you won't have to download it again unless you want to try a different model.
 Once the model is loaded you can load a previous story or create one in the usual way by adding the memory section (a few lines you want it to remember, main character, location, goals), author's note (writing style, genre, etc.) and world info entries (characters, locations, etc.).